mscheltienne/meg-tests/doc/meg-settings.rst

 Signal-Space Projection (SSP)\ :footcite:p:`ssp_1997` is a way of estimating a projection matrix to remove noise from a recording by comparing measurements with and without the signal of interest.
-Every recording is shipped with a set of SSP tailored for our site.
+Every recording is shipped with a set of SSP tailored for our site, available `here <ssp github_>`_.
 Specifically, these projectors were obtained by taking:

-- Magnetometers: 6 components from the wideband PCA and 3 components from the narrowband PCA, with a bandpass filter between 15 and 18 Hz.
+- For magnetometers: 6 components from the wideband PCA and 3 components from the narrowband PCA, with a bandpass filter between 15 and 18 Hz.
-- Gradiometers: 3 components from the wideband PCA and 2 components from the narrowband PCA, with a bandpass filter between 15 and 18 Hz.
+- For gradiometers: 3 components from the wideband PCA and 2 components from the narrowband PCA, with a bandpass filter between 15 and 18 Hz.

 The narrowband PCA improves the correction of the 16.7 Hz artifact, typical from a 15 kV AC railway electrification system.